 Texas Beach Watch

-The goal of the Texas Beach Watch program is to provide the public with information about water quality at selected recreational beaches along the Texas coast.
+The goal of the Texas Beach Watch Web application is to provide the public with information about water quality at selected recreational beaches along the Texas coast.

 George P. Bush’s Energy Map of Texas

 Scroll through the pages to view interactive maps and information pertaining to Texas energy history.
 Utilize the slider bar at the bottom of the Energy Map of Texas to get a more detailed view.

 The Texas Hidden History map viewer provides a glimpse into the past of the great state of Texas.
 Click the icons to view select Texas cities as they appeared then, overlaid with current aerial imagery.